What is credit by portfolio assessment?

 - An explanation of your knowledge in specific fields and the connection between that knowledge and stated learning outcomes for specific courses offered at AACC.

 - Documentation including the materials relating to the learning claimed.
-In some cases, a demonstration of skills, a writing excercise, using a computer application, or an oral presentation etc., can serve as documentation.
+In some cases, a demonstration of skills, a writing exercise, using a computer application, or an oral presentation etc., can serve as documentation.
 This requirement can be flexible depending on the subject area and learning outcomes.

 - Other supporting materials such as reference letters, transcripts, recognitions and certificates.